dpk667/spring-mvc-crud-example/README.md

 #  spring-mvc-crud-example

 #  Spring MVC Project

 This is a simple Spring MVC project for managing a list of people.
 It includes basic CRUD operations (Create, Read, Update, Delete) and uses Thymeleaf as the templating engine.

 **First of all ou need to clone the repository, after that:**

 **1. Build the project:**
+   '''bash
-   'mvn clean install'
+   mvn clean install

 **2. Run the project:**
-  'mvn spring-boot:run'
+  mvn spring-boot:run

 **3. Open your browser and visit http://localhost:8080/people to access the application.**